bradchristie/taminations-flutter/assets/c1/recycle.md

 ## All 8 Recycle

 From a 1/4 Tag, or Wave between Parallel Mini-Waves:
-The centers do a [Recycle](../ms/recycle.md), working wider than normal, and ending on the outside.
+The Centers do a [Recycle](../ms/recycle.md), working wider than normal, and ending on the outside.
-Meanwhile, the outsides move into the center and Recycle ([Facing Couples Recycle](../a2/recycle.md) or
+Meanwhile, the Outsides move into the center and Recycle ([Facing Couples Recycle](../a2/recycle.md) or
 Box Recycle, as appropriate),
 ending in the center.
 This ends in a 1/4 Tag.